rhymeswithvocal/digital-garden/_notes/tech-and-online/longevity.md

 A post on [long content](https://www.gwern.net/About#long-content) from Gwern.net

+A page about [site deaths](https://indieweb.org/site-deaths) on the indieweb wiki

 Longevity is a great reason to [[make things from scratch]], since you aren't reliant on another platform/host/etc.